AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/other/2019-11-23-2019-a-gift-from-switzerland-the-evpatoria-report.md

 And then the 5:15 bomb drops—so hard, in fact, that I just can't help but picture the whole band lighting on fire as they breathe life into their instruments.
 You're overcome with a head-banging, air-drumming fervor.
 The guitars and drums sing your body electric.

-They let off after a few minutes and descend into a slow, dreamy melody—until, of course, they awaken once more.
-Except the riffs are new this time—more *tame* and hopeful.
+It dies down after about a minute and descends into a slow, dreamy melody—until, of course, it awakens once more.
+Except the riffs are new towards the end—more *tame* and hopeful.

 One word sums it all up: explosive.